veggero/pft/index.md

 You can find it [here](patreon.com/niccolove).

+## FAQ: Is this Fast Track like KwinFT?

+No.

+This is Ludicrous Speed Track.

+Get ready.

 ## Will you upstream?

 Dunno.
 For some reasons, everybody at KDE hates me now.
 Might upstream later.
 If I have time.
 The immediacy of later.